-It is always a good idea to visit a childcare provider before making any decisions so that you have the opportunity to ask questions, meet staff and check that the setting is right for you and your child.
-See our guide to arranging childcare for advice on the types of questions to ask and things to think about before deciding on a childcare provider can be found here.
+It is a good idea to visit a childcare provider before making any decisions.
+You'll be able to ask questions, meet staff and check that the setting is right for you and your child.
+Our guide to arranging childcare gives advice about questions to ask and things to think about before you decide.

-Most mainstream childcare providers are able to offer places to children with special educational needs and/or disabilities.
-You will just need to find the “right” one for your child.
+Most mainstream childcare providers can offer places to children with special educational needs and/or disabilities.
+You will just need to find the right one for your child.

 Search for childcare

-- provides holiday activities across the county and youth groups in Oxford and Abingdon for children and young people (8 –18 years) with Asperger's Syndrome/high functioning autism.
-AFSO is a charity that provides support to children and young people (0-25 years) with Autism Spectrum Disorder, and their families; within the area of Oxfordshire and near neighbours.
+Holiday activities across the county and youth groups in Oxford and Abingdon.
+AFSO offers activities for children and young people (8 –18 years) with Asperger's syndrome/high functioning autism.
+The charity supports children and young people (0-25 years) with autism spectrum disorder and their families.
+AFSO covers Oxfordshire and near neighbours.

-- Kids run after school and holiday playscheme activities at John Watson School in Wheatley for disabled children and young people (5–18 years).
+After school and holiday playscheme activities for disabled children and young people (5–18 years).

-- Let’s Play Project provides after school, holiday playscheme and youth activities for disabled children and young people (5-18 years) in Banbury and the immediate area.
+The project offers after school, holiday playscheme and youth activities to disabled children and young people (5-18 years).
 They also work with over 18s moving into adulthood.

-- The Parasol Project is based at the Tower Playbase in Oxford City where they run an inclusive holiday playscheme for disabled and non-disabled children.
-They also run age appropriate teenage activities (12-18 years) in all school holidays and during term time.
+The project offers an inclusive holiday play scheme for disabled and non-disabled children.
+They run age-appropriate teenage activities (12-18 years) in all school holidays and during term time.
 All their activities are for disabled and non-disabled young people to take part in together.
-Activities are selected by their teenage users and range from creative 'in days' to adventurous canoeing days and everything in between.
+Their teenage users select activities.
+They range from creative 'in days' to adventurous canoeing days and everything in between.